-RECORD DATE: SHARES OUTSTANDING AND ENTITLED TO VOTE
+RECORD DATE; SHARES OUTSTANDING AND ENTITLED TO VOTE

-The Big Sky board of directors has fixed p.m. on , 1998 as the Big Sky record date for determining the holders of shares of Big Sky common stock entitled to notice of and to vote at the Big Sky special meeting.
+The Big Sky board of directors has fixed 5:00 p.m. on December 13, 1998 as the Big Sky record date for determining the holders of shares of Big Sky common stock entitled to notice of and to vote at the Big Sky special meeting.
 At the close of business on the Big Sky record date, there were 20,400 shares of Big Sky common stock issued and outstanding held by approximately 149 holders of record.
-Holders of record of Big Sky common stock on the Big Sky record date are entitled to one vote per share, and are also entitled to exercise dissenters' rights if certain procedures are followed.
-See "THE SHARE EXCHANGE -- Dissenters' Rights of Appraisal" and APPENDIX C.
+Holders of record of Big Sky common stock on the Big Sky record date are entitled to one vote per share, and are also entitled to exercise dissenters' rights of Appraisal" and APPENDIX C.